casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ```

 This will create a Rust Cargo package, including the */src/main.rs* and *Cargo.toml* files.
-As stated above, this should be done within the same workspace as your Wasm producing crates.
+As stated above, you should create the test crate within the same workspace as your Wasm producing crates.
 For this example, we will be using the donation contract outlined in our [Writing a Basic Smart Contract in Rust](../writing-contracts/rust.md) tutorial.

 As such, you should see the following directories within the workspace: